Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.1 =
+* enhancement — I added a highly dismissable notice to the plugins page upon update, encouraging people to purchase my Premium styles add-on.
+The notice only shows to folks who have not previously customized their own styles, and once dismissed will never be shown to that user again.
+* enhancement — I made several changes to the readme file so that the plugin is showcased nicely in the WordPress Plugin Directory's new design.

 = 5.0.2 =
 * fix — I was incorrectly calling translation module, breaking things when people updated to the latest version of Yoast SEO.